 After the specific diagnosis is established, a variety of other tests may be necessary to determine whether the tumor has spread to any other organs in the body.
 Further testing also will help to evaluate the function of other body systems prior to starting any subsequent therapy.

-Norton Children’s Cancer Institute and Norton Neuroscience Institute work together to create a treatment plan specifically for your child.
+Norton Children’s Cancer Institute and Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, work together to create a treatment plan specifically for your child.

 Surgery – The surgeon will attempt to remove as much of the tumor as possible, without damaging any nearby healthy tissue.
 The surgeon may use minimally invasive techniques, such as laser ablation, depending on the location of the tumor.

-Radiation – At Norton Children’s Cancer Institute, we use precision-guided radiation beams that can map the shape of a spinal cord or brain tumor and deliver the right dosage to your child with less risk of damaging surrounding tissue.
+Radiation – We use precision-guided radiation beams that can map the shape of a spinal cord or brain tumor and deliver the right dosage to your child with less risk of damaging surrounding tissue.